mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 The Debug Listener section setups the protocol and port combination and links that to the service.

-Assuming a configuration that includes the debug service, with the listening port set to 4442, to connect from the machine that runs MaxScale you must first install telnet and then simply call telnet to connect.
+Assuming a configuration that includes the debug service, with the listening port set to 4442, to connect from the machine that runs MariaDB MaxScale you must first install telnet and then simply call telnet to connect.

 -bash-4.1$ telnet localhost 4442